butchhoward/esp8266-idf/morse_code/readme.md

 Provides these targets using the `build-test` folder as the output location:
 * all
     * Generates the default config
+    * builds the tests
+    * runs the tests
 * CMakes the `build-test`
     * Builds and Runs the tests
 * tdd